HexHive/midas/docs/ae.md

 pv ae.img.xz | unxz -T <num threads> > ae.img
 ```

+> Note: `pv` essentially provides the functionality of `cat`, but also
+  provides a handy progress bar.
+You can replace any instance of `pv`
+  in this guide with `cat`.

 The disk image contains one ~50GB partition holding Ubuntu with various
 kernels installed.
 There is one user `midas` with password `midas`, who also has superuser